welcloud-io/wio-from-diagram-to-code-with-amazon-q-developer/README.md

 # **From Diagram to Code with Amazon Q Developer**

-This repo is a list of tutorials based on this blog post:
+This repo is a list of tutorials related to this blog post:

 https://dev.to/welcloud-io/from-diagram-to-code-with-amazon-q-developer-2da4